 Equation of a Line Passing Through Two Points

-It allows you to derive the equation of the line.
+It can be used to derive the equation of the line in the form:

 This is often presented in this equivalent form.